 A few key culprits led to this error.

-• Incorrect Method: Sometimes, using a wrong HTTP method can lead to this error.
+- Incorrect Method: Sometimes, using the wrong HTTP method can lead to this error.
 If a route listens for POST requests but you’re sending a GET, it simply won’t work.

 These common issues turn what could be straightforward navigation into a frustrating rabbit hole.